bihealth/swibrid/docs/source/output.rst

 output features
 ***************

-SWIBRID produces a table of features for each sample in ``output/summary`` with the following columns
+SWIBRID produces a table of features for each sample in ``output/summary``.
+Below is a detailed explanation of the columns in that file.
+Note that some feature names are different internally and only changed to these values in the final aggregation step (`swibrid collect_results`).
+Check the source code for the mapping of old to new names.

 QC features
 -----------